Lecture—3 hour(s); Laboratory—3 hour(s); Film Viewing—2

 traditions.
 GE credit: ArtHum, Wrt | AH, OL, VL, WC, WE.

-the fine and performing arts, media arts, digital arts, and
+developments in the fine and performing arts, media arts, digital

-literature as they relate to technological and scientific
+arts, and literature as they relate to technological and

 Lecture/discussion—3 hours; laboratory—3 hours; fieldwork—6